 - 5. Attach one end of the black jump lead to the negative (-) terminal of the booster battery and the other end to an earth point on the vehicle being started.
-(See illustration).
+(Use the spare wheel retaining bolt as shown.)
 The earth point must be at least 12 inches (305 mm) from the discharged battery.
 Make sure that a good connection is made. - 6.
-When started, allow the engine to idle for 5 minutes before disconnecting the cables. - 7.
-Disconnect the black jump lead from the earth point and the booster battery negative (-) terminal. - 8.
-Disconnect the red jump lead from the positive (+) terminals of both batteries. - 9.
-Refit the positive (+) terminal cover. - 10.
-Refit the luggage compartment floor panels.
+When started allow the engine to idle for five minutes before disconnecting the cables. - 7.
+Disconnect the black jump lead from the earthpoint and the booster battery negative (-) terminal.
+Disconnect the red jump lead from the positive (+) terminals of both batteries.